YuvalShaul/k8s/infrastructure/cluster/2-network.md

 ## IP addresses

-- Run your single machine
+- Run your single template machine
 - Configure a static IP address:
 - (use **right-ctrl** to exit from the mouse capture of the virtual machine window)
 - Make sure that the machine settings in VirtualBox are correct: